declare-lab/TEAM/README.md

 ## Experiments

+We have created separate training scripts for each of the datasets.

-The DeBERTa TEAM model on the SWAG dataset can be trained as follows:
+For example, the DeBERTa TEAM model on the SWAG dataset can be trained as follows:

 ```
 CUDA_VISIBLE_DEVICES=0 python train_swag.py --name "microsoft/deberta-v3-large" --epochs 5 --lr 1e-6 --shuffle